 In March, the CDC had yet to issue its official guidance about how to safely operate schools or group child care.
 And yet, the protocols that the Y and New York City came up with were strikingly similar to the CDC’s May recommendations, as well as guidelines now being considered by states and districts.

-In order to slow the spread of illness, local YMCAs and New York City grouped “pods” of no more than nine children with each adult.
-Heidi Brasher of the YMCA of the USA says this often meant using spaces such as basketball courts or even boardrooms, taking advantage of buildings that were otherwise closed.
+In order to slow the spread of illness, local YMCAs grouped “pods” of no more than nine children with each adult.
+Heidi Brasher of the Y says this often meant using spaces like basketball courts or even boardrooms, taking advantage of buildings that were otherwise closed.
 “They were very creative in the way they utilized space,” Brasher says.

-Pods didn’t mix, but social distancing and use of masks weren’t necessarily observed within each pod, especially with very young children — the Y cares for children as young as 1 year old.
+Pods didn’t mix, but social distancing and masking wasn’t necessarily observed within each pod, especially with very young children — the Y cares for children as young as 1 year old.

 Brasher says her organization consulted with the CDC to create a “quick start” guide for each location around the country to get up and running with emergency child care, going over everything from morning check-in procedures to food prep.

-They did temperature checks and symptom screenings on each child coming in each day, with staff members wearing masks, gloves and gowns where available.
+They did temperature checks and symptom screenings on each child coming in each day, with staff in masks, gloves and gowns where available.
 Children with symptoms were urged to stay home.

-Staff came up with creative ways to reinforce frequent and thorough hand-washing.
+Staff came up with creative ways to reinforce frequent and thorough handwashing.
 Libby Corral is chief operating officer of the Valley of the Sun YMCA, which operated nine emergency child care sites across Arizona (this month they expanded to regular camp programming).
-She says that at the beginning of each 30-minute activity, such as sports or craft time, children get a stamp or marker doodle on their hands, which they have to wash off before moving on to the next activity.
+She says that at the beginning of each 30-minute activity, like sports or craft time, children get a stamp or marker doodle on their hands, which they have to wash off before moving on to the next activity.